 On the other hand, public auctions should be avoided.
 They have become notorious for scams, hiding faults in cars, and planting bidders to ramp up bidding prices.
 Stick with government auctions.
 Be wary of any auction listing website that requires a membership fee.
 This most often is a sign of a scam, or, at the very least, the site overcharges customers for information that is readily available elsewhere.
 While some auctions are held online, the majority of auctions are to be attended by bidders.

-Before buying any car, research the value of the cars that pose an interest.
+Before buying any car especially when you have a bad credit, research the value of the cars that pose an interest and ask for high risk loans – Complete Auto Loans, if ever they have offers like that.
 The Kelly Blue Book is available for reference online, but further research should be done to become familiar with all aspects of a car.
 Find other sales of the same vehicle to do a price comparison.
+Not just car loans, but they also offer boat financing loans where you can estimate its price using boat loan calculator.

 Fully expect to take on a car that will need repairs.
 Auctioned vehicles are not traditionally mint condition or babied.
 These vehicles are from impound yards or former government service vehicles like police cruisers.
 Many of these cars have high mileage and need parts replaced.
 Don’t buy a car for cheap only to dump cash into repairing it to make it useable.